-All staff are required to complete a health and safety induction within their own Faculty or Department.
+All staff are required to complete a Health and Safety Induction Checklist within their own Faculty or Department.
 Staff who have moved to a new area of work or returned to work following a prolonged absence should also be provided with a brief induction.

 Also known as Display Screen Equipment (DSE) assessments.
 Workstation assessments can be arranged for any staff experiencing pain or discomfort whilst working at their desk.
 Guidance can be provided as to how workstations should be configured along with specific recommendations to ensure staff have a comfortable working environment.

 Also check your workstation is arranged correctly using the Workstation Set Up Guide

 Unsure about much power your appliances or equipment are using?

 Use the Electrical Safety Council's socket overload calculator to monitor the effects of of using multiple appliances and for useful tips on how to avoid overloading sockets

 For further guidance on electrical safety, please see the Electricity at Work Code of Practice

 Visual inspections are one of the best ways to spot hazards before they cause an accident, these should be done daily and can be quick and simple to complete.
 For more information about what to look out for use the University's Workplace Inspection Sheet .